 As to protection of passwords, several facilities are provided.
 The user may, after authenticating himself, change his password at any time he feels that the old one may have been compromised.
-A program is available which will generate a new random eight-character password with English digraph statistics, thereby making it pronounceable and easy to memorize, and minimizing the need for written copies of the password.
-Users are encouraged to obtain their passwords from this program, rather than choosing passwords themselves, since humanchosen passwords are often surprisingly easy to guess.
-Passwords are stored in the file system in mildly encrypted form, using a one-way encryption scheme along the lines suggested by Wilkes[29], As a result, passwords are not routinely known by any system administrator or project administrators, and there is never any occasion for which it is even appropriate to print out lists of passwords.
+A program is available which will generate a random eight-character password with English digraph statistics, thereby making it pronounceable and easy to memorize, and minimizing the need for written copies of the password.
+Passwords are stored in the file system in mildly encrypted form, using a one-way encryption scheme along the lines suggested by Wilkes [W].
+As a result, passwords are not routinely known by any system administrator or project administrators, and there is never any occasion for which it is even appropriate to print out lists of passwords.
 If, through some accident, a stored password is exposed, its usefulness is reduced by its encrypted form.